 Learn how to draw a great looking Moth with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Moth.
+By following the simple steps, you too can easily draw a perfect Moth.

 There are about 160,000 species of moths - nocturnal winged insects that resemble butterflies.
 They range in size from tiny jewels one-quarter of an inch (4 millimeters) wide to enormous moths with 1-foot-wide (30 centimeter) wingspans.